-Press the brake caliper by hand on to the brake disc in order to press back the brake piston.
+Press the brake caliper onto the brake disc by hand in order to push back the brake piston.

 Loosen the screw 1 while holding the hexagonal head 2 of the bearing bolt.
 Unscrew the screw by approx. 10 turns and use the screw to press the bearing bolt out of the brake caliper.
 Remove screw.